-A. Community-based Primary Care Centers:
+- A. Community-based Primary Care Centers:

-1. Definitions:
+- 1. Definitions:

+- a.
+Primary care shortage area: A primary care shortage area is a geographic area that is underserved with respect to primary care

+(1) The services are not located within the service areas of other comprehensive community-based primary care centers; or

+(2) The services are located at least the allowable distance from other comprehensive community-based primary care centers.

 - b.
-Primary care shortage area: A primary care shortage area is a geographic area that is underserved with respect to primary care services.
-An area is considered a primary care shortage area if either of the following are true: - (1) The services are not located within the service areas of other comprehensive community-based primary care centers; or - (2) The services are located at least the allowable distance from other comprehensive community-based primary care centers. - b.
 Rural: An area is considered "rural" if it does not contain a municipality with a population over 20,000 people. - c.
 Allowable distance: In rural areas, for primary roads in non-mountainous terrain, twenty (20) miles; for primary roads in mountainous terrain, fifteen (15) miles; for interstates or other limited access highways, twenty-five (25) miles.
-In non-rural areas, for areas linked primarily by primary roads, seven (7) miles; and for areas linked primarily by interstates and other limited access highways, ten (10) miles.
+In non-rural areas, for areas linked primarily by primary roads, seven (7) miles; and for areas linked primarily by interstates and other limited access highways, ten (10) miles. - d.

-- d.
 Service area: For each community-based primary care center, the service area is the geographic area or population groups approved by the Public Health Service of the United States Department of Health and Human Services as such center's service area.
-If a community-based primary care center does not report its service area to the Public Health Service, such center shall obtain approval of its service area from the Office of Community and Rural Health of the Department of Health and Human Resources. - Comprehensive primary care center: A comprehensive community-based primary care center is a primary care center that is staffed at least thirty two (32) hours per week and offers a full range of primary care services.

-2. Need Methodology:
+If a community-based primary care center does not report its service area to the Public Health Service, such center shall obtain approval of its service area from the Office of Community and Rural Health of the Department of Health and Human Resources. - e.
+Comprehensive primary care center: A comprehensive communitybased primary care center is a primary care center that is staffed at least thirty two (32) hours per week and offers a full range of primary care services. - 2.
+Need Methodology: - a.

-a.
 Replacement or maintenance of existing primary care services: